emoji-mart vs emoji-picker-react vs react-emoji-render

 • emoji-picker-react:

-emoji-picker-react is lightweight and performs well, making it suitable for applications where speed is essential.
-Its minimalistic approach ensures that it does not bloat the application size.
+emoji-picker-react is lightweight and designed for performance, making it a good choice for applications where load time and responsiveness are critical.
+Its simplicity ensures that it does not add significant overhead to the application.

 • react-emoji-render: